scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, then had trivia bar food for dinner.

+### Day 240

+Soylent for dinner, was treated to pizza at work for lunch since we had a special guest.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/